Zen Buddhism Koans

 Would you like to take the direct way instead?
 Go to Zen at Meditation Hall

-The Way of Zen - Promises, Obedience and Rituals
+The Way of Zen - Promises and Rituals

 The main promise of Zen Buddhism

-, its goal, is to become enlightened.
+, its goal, is to get you enlightened.
 How?
 Don't ask.
 The master will tell you.

 Until the goal is achieved follow the rituals, meditate as long as you can, recite sutras by heart, work whatever you are told.
 Don't ask why.

-One day, after enlightenment you will be a teacher yourself, giving orders, being able to lead Zen students to enlightenment.
+One day, after enlightenment, you will be a teacher yourself, being able to lead your Zen students to enlightenment.

 is an illusion, a fairy tale.

 No, not everybody knows that.
-Many Zen people believe in enlightenment and this makes their Zen master very powerful.
+Many Zen people believe in enlightenment.

 Christian Zen - Spirituality, Experience and Science